-It's narrow bandpass will make stars seem to disappear, leaving only certain planetary nebula, like the ring nebula, (and a few diffuse nebulae) visible.
+It's narrow bandpass will make stars seem to disappear, leaving only certain planetary nebula, like the ring nebula in Lyra, (and a few diffuse nebulae) visible.

 To get the best from it, make sure your scope is in position before you screw it in place, as your reference stars will disappear from view when you do.

 Also, be sure to use lower power to get going and only zoom in when you've found it and want to pull out more detail.

 Whilst this limits the range of objects its useful for, it is tough to beat the images produced with this filter.

 - Specializes in OIII observation, giving increased clarity there

 - Great choice for the right kinds of DSO

 - Not helpful for near-sky objects